Built: 1952

 After being stored at Garston garage, the bus was painted blue and used from 1971 by Lesney Products, to transport staff.

-RLH 32 was sold to the London Bus Preservation Group, Surrey, in October 1974, and resold the next year for use as a caravan.
-Fortunately this conversion was not undertaken, although the bus was painted red for the first time.
+RLH 32 was sold to the London Bus Preservation Group, Surrey, in October 1974, and resold the following year.

 In November 1976 the bus was secured for preservation by the Modelstone Bus Club and kept in the North West Transport Museum, St. Helens, Merseyside.
-It visited Holland for the Tulip rally near Amsterdam in March 1980, and was soon after restored to original green colours.
+It was returned nearly back to its original form minus platform doors, curtains, and extra marker lights.
+It visited Holland for the Tulip rally near Amsterdam in March 1980, and was soon after restored to original green external paint colour.

 RLH 32 was purchased by D. Pring of Timebus Travel (now known just as Timebus) in July 1997.